Research and Application

 Besides providing marketing insights to understand the diffusion of information, I am also interested in creating tools, pedagogy, and frameworks to help managers make more data-driven decisions.
 I teach classes, workshops, and MOOCs on agent-based modeling, digital marketing analytics, and data science, and the application of these methods to marketing and management decisions.
 In my research, I work extensively with machine learning and artificial intelligence, including causal state modeling, natural language processing, neural networks, and evolutionary computation, and I have written a textbook on agent-based modeling and teach an award winning MOOC based on this book.

-- December 14, 2017: Presented at the Workshop on Information Systems and Economics (WISE) which is part of the International Conference on Information Systems in Seoul, Korea, "Simplicity is not Key: Automatically Identifying Concepts in Firm-Generated Social Media Images that Engage Consumers" (with Gijs Overgoor).
-Anthony Weishampel presented our work on "You Are When You Tweet" at the same meeting.
+- June 19, 2018: Presented two talks at the Statistical Challenges in Ecommerce Research (SCECR) 2018: (1) "Simplicity is not Key: Automatically Identifying Concepts in Firm-Generated Social Media Images that Engage Consumers" (with Gijs Overgoor), and (2) "You Are When You Tweet" (with Anthony Weishampel)